LT-IntroToAI-SY2324/a3-movie-chatbot-bimarchan06/a3_writeup.md

 5. What was the most difficult portion of this assignment?
+The most difficult portion of the assignment is

 6. Did you write a new assert for your pattern action?